Chart Color Schemes

 Raworth demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's university qualification rate stands at 20.1%, significantly lower than NSW's average of 32.2%.
-Bachelor degrees are the most prevalent (14.7%), followed by postgraduate qualifications (3.9%) and graduate diplomas (1.5%).
-Vocational credentials are common, with 44.8% of residents aged 15+ holding them, including advanced diplomas at 12.8% and certificates at 32.0%.
-Educational participation is high, with 31.4% currently enrolled in formal education, comprising 12.3% in primary, 9.1% in secondary, and 3.5% in tertiary education.
+The area's university qualification rate is 20.1%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 14.7%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.5%).
+Vocational credentials are prominent, with 44.8% of residents aged 15+ holding them, including advanced diplomas (12.8%) and certificates (32.0%).

 Frequently Asked Questions - Education